top of page

 Tip #3 - Finish for purpose

-3. Ceiling: matte or flat, ceiling white is premixed with pigment in a flat finish.
+• Ceilings: matte or flat (ceiling white is usually premixed in a flat finish)

 Tip #4 - Product quality